RiverNA/HookFormer/README.md

 Licensed under an MIT license.

 ### Citation
-If you find the codes of our work useful for your research, please cite us:
+If you find our work useful for your research, please cite us:
 ```
 @ARTICLE{10440599,
   author={Wu, Fei and Gourmelon, Nora and Seehaus, Thorsten and Zhang, Jianlin and Braun, Matthias and Maier, Andreas and Christlein, Vincent},